ZackOPP/CET/README.md

 ## Coming soon :dart:

 I want to add the following EditText in the next versions (the names might change):
-- NumericEditText: Similar than the CurrencyEditText but with no currency symbol
 - PinCodeEditText: This will be a view that contains N EditTexts in which the user will be able to type only 1 value in each of them.
 The focus will be moved to the next EditText once the user types a value in one of them.

 ## License :page_with_curl: